 - By reason of a valid subpoena or judicial order of a court. - To federal or state educational agencies providing the agency requests the information in writing and specifies the purpose for acquiring the information. - To organization responsible for the accreditation of the College. - Upon written request of the student to persons he or she designates. - 5.13 Transcripts All grades and academic actions are permanently recorded on the transcript.
-The Office of the Registrar is responsible for handling transcript requests and only written requests from the student/former student, either in person, by mail or by facsimile will be accepted.
-No phone or email requests are accepted.
-Note: Transcripts are not faxed nor sent electronically.
+The Office of the Registrar is responsible for handling transcript requests.
+For non-credit programs such as the Diploma in Tropical Medicine, student records (i.e., application, certificates of completion) are kept at the School.